seso-kdrs/kdrs-search-and-view-docs/docs/custom-view/custom-view.md

 {% endhighlight %}

 # ERB - Embedded Ruby
-You can write plain Ruby in this file
+You can write plain Ruby in this file, as long as you use the brackets.
 {% highlight erb %}
     <% Ruby here %>
 {% endhighlight %}